UCL/cid-X/Docu/source/usage.rst

     >>    - convertToHU        -> If converting an attenuation map, if the conversion to HU values should be performed set this to 1 [0]

 Define:

 * the input image (.bin XCAT attenuation),
 * the directory to where you would like to save the nifti image - the file name will be the same as the .bin file,
 * size (nx, ny, and nz) and
 * spacing (dx, dy, and dz).
 * (optional) 0/1 if you would like the image intensities to be converted into HU values.

+Note that the image will have the origin set to (0,0,0).